briggsja8658/Discord-Vid-Script/README.md

 ﻿# Discord Vid Script
 - High level
-    * Monitors a list of YouTube channels and posts new uploads to Discord using webhooks.
-Keeps last-seen video IDs in a local JSON file to avoid duplicates.
+    * Looking to expose and immerse students in the world of technology passively.
+Being that I communicate with students on discord anyways.
+This was an opportunistic script to give students more discoverability to tech content
+    * There was a mental health channel that was largely a failed experiment.
+However, its possible that student got value from it and didn't want to admit it.

 # Features
 - Primary Goal
-    * Catch new uploads and announce them in category-specific Discord channels (hardware, networking, programming, mental-health, test).
+    * Catch new uploads and announce them in category-specific Discord channels (hardware, networking, programming, mental-health).

 - Tracking
     * Stores last-seen video per channel in `discord_vid_state.json`.